reactive-commons/reactive-commons-java/docs/docs/reactive-commons/4-making-an-async-query.md

 In this method the Class\<R> called type is the return type of the query, represented by a JSON Serializable object

+You can send a CloudEvent or an AsyncQuery\<T> to a target application.
+You also can send a query to a specific domain (remote broker out of you application context).

 ## Enabling autoconfiguration

 To do an Async Query you should enable the respecting spring boot autoconfiguration using the `@EnableDirectAsyncGateway` annotation